sungbin5304/KakaoTalkBotBaseModule/README.md

 -----

 # What is `KakaoTalkBotBaseModule`?
-`KakaoTalkBotBaseModule` is a library designed for beginner Android developers to easily create KakaoTalk bot applications.
+`KakaoTalkBotBaseModule` is a library designed for beginner Android developers to easily create KakaoTalk ot applications.

 # Download
 ```gradle